War crimes of the Wehrmacht: Massacres of Polish POWs

-Numerous examples exist in which Polish soldiers were killed after capture; for instance, at Śladów, where 252 prisoners of war (POW)s were shot or drowned, at Ciepielów, where some 300 POWs were killed, and at Zambrów, where a further 300 were killed.
+Numerous examples exist in which Polish soldiers were killed after capture; for instance, at Śladów (the Śladów massacre), where 252 prisoners of war (POW)s were shot or drowned, at Ciepielów, where some 300 POWs were killed (the Ciepielów massacre), and at Zambrów, where a further 200 were killed (the Zambrów massacre).
 Polish POWs of Jewish origin were routinely selected and shot on the spot.

-The prisoners in the POW camp in Żyrardów, captured after the Battle of the Bzura, were denied any food and starved for ten days.
-In many cases Polish POWs were burned alive.
+The prisoners in the temporary POW camp in Żyrardów, captured after the Battle of the Bzura, were denied any food and starved for ten days.
+In some cases Polish POWs were burned alive.
 Units of the Polish 7th Infantry Division were massacred after being captured in several individual acts of revenge for their resistance in combat.
 On September 11, Wehrmacht soldiers threw hand grenades into a school building where they kept Polish POWs.
 According to German historian Jochen Böhler, the Wehrmacht mass murdered at least 3,000 Polish POWs during the campaign.

 The killing of POWs by Wehrmacht soldiers started during the September 1939 Poland campaign.
 In many cases large groups of Polish soldiers were murdered after capture.
 Hitler's Commando Order, issued in 1942, provided "justification" for the shooting of enemy commandos, whether uniformed or not.